petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 In simple words, **Half-Yellow**(0.5 0.5 0) will not be between **Red**(1 0 0) and **Green**(0 1 0).
 There is a reason why this nonlinear gamut transform exists, but is a topic for another article.

 ## How to find this nonlinearity with a simple experiment?
+This experiment relies on the fact that light is additive.
+So to get image of a scene illuminated by two lights, we can sum images of each light on separately.

 You will need:
 - Cinema camera
 - 2 RGB lights
 - White object of any shape

 We can capture 4 images where each light in one of two states.
 By choosing those states(colors) differently, we can measure how mixtures of those colors are bent.

+So we will do 4 experiments with the following color pairs:

 |Experiment | State A | State B |
 |-----------|---------|---------|